 PRAYER, HOLY MASS AND CONFESSION

 All students in Grades 2-12 will have an opportunity to participate in the Holy Mass at least once a week.
 Students in Preschool to first grade will have weekly prayer services geared to their age level.
 All students will attend the All-School Masses normally celebrated the First Friday of each month as well as on special occasions throughout the year.
-Parents and the public are always welcome to join us at our Eucharistic celebrations. nce a month, the Sacrament of Penance is made available to all students from Grade 3-12.
+Parents and the public are always welcome to join us at our Eucharistic celebrations.
+Once a month, the Sacrament of Penance is made available to all students from Grade 3-12.
 Visiting priests join the priests assigned to Sacred Heart to hear confessions, allowing students to go to confession to a priest other than those on staff.

 Eucharistic Adoration is offered frequently as well as other para-liturgical celebrations, such as the Way of the Cross and, May Crowning, are scheduled throughout the year.